decred/dcrdata/README.md

 - `docker build --squash -t decred/dcrdata:dev-alpine .` [Only build the container image if necessary](#building-the-image)
 - `docker run --entrypoint="" -v ${PWD}:/home/decred/go/src/github.com/decred/dcrdata --rm decred/dcrdata:dev-alpine go build`

-This mounts your current working directory (host machine) on a volume inside the container so that the build output will be on the host file system.
+This mounts your current working directory in the host machine on a volume inside the container so that the build output will be on the host file system.

 Build for other platforms as follows: